 You can also finish a test case with

-driver.quit and then create a new Webdriver for the next one, but keep in mind that this will cause your test runs in Bitbar Testing to separate each test case into its own test session.
+driver.quit and then create a new Webdriver for the next one, but keep in mind that this will cause your test runs on Bitbar Cloud to separate each test case into its own test session.
 We recommend bundling up your cases to use the same Webdriver instance throughout your test suite, as your tests will then be bundled neatly inside a single session also in the Cloud.
 This way it will be easier to look at your test results as well!

 Stay tuned – more insightful and useful tips for Appium coming out soon in our blog series.